LabKey/gradlePlugin/README.md

 - [GitHub Issue 464](https://github.com/LabKey/internal-issues/issues/464) Update `Distribution.substituteModuleDependencies` (moved from `BuildUtils`) to incorporate variant usage so it will pick up the module file
 - Update to Gradle 9.4.1
 - Update various dependency versions
+- [Github Issue 1015](https://github.com/LabKey/internal-issues/issues/1015) Update `CheckForVersionConflicts` to account for using some jars that differ by classifier only but should not coexist.

 ### 7.3.1
 *Released* 11 February 2026